-ASTM F1980 Standard Guide for Accelerated Aging of Sterile Barrier Systems for Medical Devices
+ASTM F1980 Accelerated Shelf-Life Testing of Sterile Barrier Systems

-Often times, a sterile barrier system has an expiration date because sterility can no longer be guaranteed.
+Oftentimes, a sterile barrier system has an expiration date because sterility can no longer be guaranteed.
 Over time, the adhesive materials or cohesive bonds that maintain sterility begin to degrade and the package is compromised.
-Again, the accelerated aging process that is used to perform the test is still a simulation.
-There must be a real time test performed to verify the results.
-However, this test can be useful in order to get a product to market quickly if it has a long shelf life.

 Before testing, it is important to understand some of the unique terms associated with this protocol.
 The most relevant terms include: